ufscwiki/Unfavorable-Semicircle-Wiki/docs/GEN.md

 composite.

-The hairs are most visible in the red channel of the image (as discovered by discord user crispyLettuce).
+The hairs are most visible in the red channel of the image (as discovered by Discord user crispyLettuce).
 Removing the other color channels makes the curves more clear:

 ![GEN\_red\_channel.png](GEN_red_channel.png "GEN_red_channel.png")